guumaster/random-collections/KRE-notes.md.md

 - **Runtime:**
 This is an environment that isolated from all other runtimes and other resources.
 Its where our price estimation solution is going to run.

-This two concepts gives the user lots of flexibility.
-You can have one runtime installed per each client.
-Or a single engine with multiple runtimes
+This two concepts alone provides flexibility.
+You can decide to have one engine per each of your clients.
+Or for a smaller company just a single engine with a runtime per client.
+Up to you.

 **- Version:**
 A version is all the software components and models on a given point in time.
 This is an important idea for us, if you make any change at any level, model or code, you have a new version that would be deployed.
 Hence, that you can have multiple versions of your solution deployed within the same runtime.